-Every shipment shall have a unique SID number that shall be referenced on all shipping documents (packing slip, bill of lading), the ASN and the supplier invoice.
+Every shipment shall have a unique SID number that shall be referenced on all shipping documents, the ASN and the supplier invoice.

 Delivery Performance

 Suppliers are required to ship On-Time in Full (OTIF) and performance will be measured against the date / window time.
 Suppliers are expected to maintain a 100% OTIF rating.